La Grange School Nurse Info

-- Suspected contagious disease, including head lice, pink eye, staph infections, etc. Certain diseases must be treated by a physician before readmission is allowed.
+- Suspected contagious disease, including pink eye, staph infections, impetigo, etc. Certain diseases must be treated by a physician before readmission is allowed.

 - Other illnesses making the child too ill to remain in school

 If your child has any of the above symptoms in the morning before coming to school, please keep him/her at home.
-Your child must be fever and/or vomit-free for 24 hours without medication before he/she may return to school.
-If your child is sent home with a suspected contagious disease, the school nurse will inform you regarding the necessity for a physician's release to return to school.
+Your child must meet the return to school criteria in order to return.